Cost of living: dealing with high gas and electricity bills

 For information on how to read your meter, see the Citizens Advice webpage How to read your gas or electricity meter.

 If you are not able to physically take a meter reading, your supplier may be able to offer you extra help.
-See the Priority services register information in our Gas and electricity arrears fact sheet.
+See the Priority Services Register information in our Gas and electricity arrears fact sheet.

 Smart meters